Who we are

 Affordability

 Minimum wage in Indiana hasn’t increased from $7.25 an hour since 2009.
 This only happened as a result of federal law.
 Tipped employees only have to be paid $2.13.
 There is also a provision that allows employees under the age of 20 to be paid $4.25 an hour for their first 90 days.
 This is abhorrent.
 All hard working Hoosiers deserve fair pay for their labor.
-We must raise the minimum wage across the board for all employees, regardless of age, training status, or if they receive tips.
+We must raise the minimum wage to $15 an hour across the board for all employees, regardless of age, training status, or if they receive tips.

 Integrity